Speedcubing: Format

-The majority of puzzle competitions are held using a trimmed mean of five.
+The majority of puzzle competitions are held using a trimmed mean of five, or, as almost all cubers call it, an "Average of 5".
 This involves the competitor executing five solves in the round in question, after which the fastest and slowest solves are disregarded and the mean of the remaining three is used.
 The 6x6x6 and 7x7x7 events are ranked by a straight mean of three—only three solves, none of which are disregarded.
 In 3x3x3 blindfolded and 3x3x3 fewest moves challenges, either a straight mean of 3 or the best of 3 is used, while 4x4x4 blindfolded, 5x5x5 blindfolded, and multiple blindfolded challenges are ranked using the best of 1, 2 or 3, depending on the competition.

 When a round begins, competitors turn in the puzzle they will use.
 Puzzles are scrambled using a computer-generated scramble.
 In each round, five, three, or one (depending on the format mentioned above) scrambles are used.
 Every competitor in the round will receive each scramble once.
 Before starting a solution, a competitor has up to 15 seconds to inspect the puzzle (inspection is removed for blindfolded events).
 This is monitored by a judge with a stopwatch.
 Once the solution is complete, the judge records the time on the competitor's scorecard, which is signed by both.
-If the puzzle is unsolved and the timer is stopped, the time is recorded as "DNF" (Did Not Finish).
+If the puzzle is unsolved and the timer is stopped, the time is recorded as either a Plus 2, indicated by +2 on scorecards, and basically adds 2 seconds to your time, or as a"DNF" (Did Not Finish).
 There are also numerous reasons why the solver can receive a two-second addition to the solve time, such as a face being more than 45 degrees off or the competitor going over the allowed inspection time.
 A competitor can also receive an extra solution to replace the one just completed, for example in the case of a timer malfunction or a duplicate scramble.

 The official timer used in competitions is the StackMat Gen 4 or Gen 5 timer, which was originally designed for sport stacking.
 This device has touch-sensitive pads that are triggered by the user lifting one or both of their hands to start the time and placing both their hands back on the pads after releasing the puzzle to stop the timer.

 Only two WCA recognised events are not "speedsolving" events (i.e. are scored by means other than time taken for solves), these being: Fewest Moves Competition, or FMC, which is scored using the number of moves for a competitor's solution, with a lower number of moves being better, and multiple blindfold solving, or "multi-blind", where a competitor's score is calculated by subtracting the number of unsolved cubes from the number of solved cubes.

 Official competitions are currently being held in several categories.